quasarframework/quasar/docs/src/pages/vue-directives/morph.md

 "Morph" is a Quasar directive that provides the ability to morph DOM elements between two states.

-Under the covers, it uses the Quasar [Morph function util](/quasar-utils/morph-utils).
+Under the hood, it uses the Quasar [Morph function util](/quasar-utils/morph-utils).

 ## Morph API